 There's no better feeling than crawling into a lofty, warm sleeping bag after an exhausting day of slogging through knee-deep powder.
 When choosing a winter-specific bag, the conditions you’ll be sleeping in can vary a great deal and the differences in temperatures can be significant.
 The absolute minimum sleeping temperature rating for mild winter outings would be 20 degrees Fahrenheit, although many true winter bags are rated around 0 degrees or below.
 One of our favorite winter bag models is the Feathered Friends Snowbunting EX 0, which gets you a whopping 25.3 ounces of premium 900-fill down at less than 3 pounds all-in.
 And a number of other options from brands like Western Mountaineering and Mountain Hardwear should do the trick as well.

 Your sleeping pad serves as a buffer between you and the freezing ground, so we consider it almost as important as your bag itself.
 This is why we choose sleeping pads with high R-values for our winter camping expeditions (the higher the R-value, the more insulation from the ground a pad offers).
 For cold conditions, consider pads with an R-value of 4 or higher.
-One of our favorites is the Therm-a-Rest NeoAir XTherm: its build mimics an emergency blanket by reflecting your body heat, giving the pad a winter-ready R-value of 5.7 with minimal bulk and weight.
-And we also love the Exped DownMat Winter, an extremely comfortable sleeping pad with an impressive R-value of 7.0.
+One of our favorites is the Therm-a-Rest NeoAir XTherm: its build mimics an emergency blanket by reflecting your body heat, giving the pad a winter-ready R-value of 6.9 with minimal bulk and weight.
+And we also love the Exped DownMat XP 9, which uses 700-fill goose down as insulation for an impressive R-value of 7.8.

 Meals always are important during high-output days, but even more so in cold weather when your body is working harder to keep you warm.
 We prioritize a stove that is reliable, can boil water quickly, and will stand up to the harsh winter elements.
 All-in-one canister stoves are the easiest to use, and we love the MSR WindBurner in particular.
-After lighting the stove and snapping everything into place, the enclosed burner brings water to a boil quickly, even in gusty conditions.
-Alternatively, you can opt for a liquid-fuel stove, which has a fuel line that connects to a separate refillable bottle (most often white gas), but is heavier and slower to set up.
+After lighting the stove and snapping everything into place, the enclosed burner can bring water to a boil quickly, even in gusty conditions.
+And keep in mind that for truly frigid temperatures, you’ll need a liquid-fuel stove or a model with a remote canister that can be inverted, such as the MSR WhisperLite Universal.

-In terms of fuel, cold temps mean you’ll need to melt snow to make water, requiring more fuel than you would need while camping in the summer.
-For canister stoves, we recommend an 8-ounce canister for every two days.
-For liquid-fuel stoves, .5 liters of white gas per day should do the trick.
+In terms of fuel, cold temps mean you’ll need to melt snow to make water, requiring more stove time than you would need while camping in the summer.
+Of course, everyone’s needs will vary, but for two campers we recommend an 8-ounce isobutane/propane canister for every two days, or .5 liters of white gas per day.
 And it’s always a smart idea to bring extra just in case your trip gets extended unexpectedly.

 5. Stove Platform